 I recently wrote a paper in which I documented this rewriting of history, because if professionals and the public know the historical facts, any critique of DSM-5 will be seen as part of a larger historical critique of the DSM since its beginnings, as well as of psychiatric diagnosis in general, for then we can see a larger history of harm done.
 You can download my paper here.

-Paula J. Caplan, Ph.D., is a clinical and research psychologist, activist/advocate, and Associate at Harvard University's DuBois Institute.
-She is author of 11 nonfiction books and editor of one.
+Paula J. Caplan, PhD, is a clinical and research psychologist, activist, Associate at the DuBois Institute, Harvard University, and the author of 11 books, including one that won three national awards for nonfiction and two about psychiatric diagnosis.
 Her books include They Say You're Crazy: How the World's Most Powerful Psychiatrists Decide Who's Normal and the edited Bias in Psychiatric Diagnosis.